lopezdsr/sql-query/sqlref/timeseries_join.md

   `[(1, [1.2, 2.0]), (2, [1.2, 2.8]), (3, [2.2, 2.8]), (4, [2.2, 3.4]), (5, [3.6, 3.4]), (6, [3.6, NaN]), (7, [4.4, NaN]), (9, [5.4, 8.0])]`

-  Where there is not a matching timetick in one table, this statement uses an interpolater of type TS_INTERPOLATOR_NEAREST to generate the missing value.
+  Where no matching timetick exists in one table, this statement uses an interpolator of type TS_INTERPOLATOR_NEAREST to generate the missing value.

 ## Temporal align